oscal-compass/compliance-trestle/docs/trestle_author.md

   ## Template sub heading
   ```

-  Now we did added new sections and ended up with the following document.
+  Now we added new sections and ended up with the following document:
-  This document will be valid against the template above
+  (note: this document will be valid against the template above)

   ```markdown
   # Template heading 1